modernweb-dev/web/docs/learn/test-runner/watch-and-debug/index.md

 - Tests are rerun on file change (source or test)
 - You can focus a specific test file
-- You can open a test file in the browser
+- You can open a test file in the browser for debugging

 ### Preparation

-In order to see the benefit we start of with the code from [Getting Started](../getting-started.md) and add an additional feature.
+To see the benefit we start off with the code from [Getting Started](../getting-started.md) and add a new feature to our code.

-We want to be able to pass in a string like `1 + 2 + 3` to get it's sum.
+We want to be able to pass in a string like `1 + 2 + 3` to get its sum.

 👉 `test/calc.js`